Figma plugins allow you to perform tasks within a file. Plugins can view and interpret layers and objects, manipulate them, or create new ones.

 - Plugins can't perform actions in the background.

 Instructions for using a plugin will vary between plugins.
-Some plugins will perform a user action on the canvas when you run them.
+Some plugins will perform a user action on the board or editor when you run them.
 Others will require you to adjust inputs or settings, before performing the user action.

 You may need to select frames, objects, or layers before running the plugin.
 Test run the plugin - or check the plugin listing - to know what selections they support.